- Analytical Chemistry

-CAB Direct is CABI's electronic platform delivering access to over 10 million abstracts across the applied life sciences.
-Coverage includes the bibliographic databases CAB Abstracts and Global Health, CAB Direct uses the CAB Thesaurus, the extensive online index of CABI terms for searching
+CAB Direct is CABI's electronic platform delivering access to over 11.5 million abstracts across the applied life sciences.
+Coverage includes the bibliographic databases CAB Abstracts and Global Health.
+CAB Direct uses the CAB Thesaurus, the extensive online index of CABI terms for searching.

-WebCSD is the online version of the Cambridge Structural Database (CSD) which contains over 800.000 crystal structures of small-molecule organic and organometallic compounds.
+WebCSD is the online version of the Cambridge Structural Database (CSD) which contains over one million crystal structures of small-molecule organic and organometallic compounds.
 The structures have been determined using X-ray and neutron diffraction.
 For each structure the information on the space group symmetry of the crystalline phase, its cell parameters and the atomic coordinates of all the atoms in the cell are provided.
 An overview of the search options you can find on the CSD help page.
-At the ETH Zurich a local installation of the CSD is also available and allows more elaborate database searches.
+At ETH Zurich, a local installation of the CSD is also available, which allows more elaborate operations.
 For more information please contact Dr. Michael Dieter Wörle.

-Database with over 200 000 chemicals from international suppliers
+Database with millions of chemicals from over 1000 international suppliers.

-The ChemExper Chemical Directory database contains over 200 000 chemicals from various international suppliers.
-The database can be searched by IUPAC-name, molecular formula, sub(structure), CAS Registry Number, physical and chemical characteristics.
-Everyone can supply or request the data.
+The database can be searched by IUPAC-name, molecular formula, sub(structure), CAS registry Number, physical and chemical characteristics.
+Everyone can request and also upload data.

 The Cochrane Library is a collection of six databases in medicine and other healthcare specialties provided by the Cochrane Collaboration and other organizations.

-The CRC Handbook of Chemistry and Physics is a comprehensive one-volume reference resource for chemistry and physics, first published in 1913, and currently in its 96th edition.
-It is sometimes nicknamed the 'Rubber Bible' or the 'Rubber Book', as CRC originally stood for "Chemical Rubber Company".
+The CRC Handbook of Chemistry and Physics, a part of the CHEMnetBASE service, is a comprehensive one-volume reference resource for chemistry and physics, first published in 1913 and regularly updated with new data.
 It contains tables with properties of chemical compounds as well as mathematical and physical formula.

-Freely accessible repository for small-molecule organic, inorganic and organometallic crystal structures
+Freely accessible repository for small-molecule organic, inorganic, organometallic and mineral crystal structures.

 The Crystallography Open Database (COD) gathers available inorganic, organometallic and small organic molecule structural data in one database and adopts an open access model.
 The COD contains entries in Crystallographic Information File (CIF) Format, with nearly full coverage of the International Union of Crystallography publications.